fanfarian/qu-int-Theme-Functionality/README.txt

 You need to style your gallery through your own css files

 = 10.
-Clean the output of attributes of images in editor = Better align classes: alignright. alignleft, aligncenter
+Clean the output of image css-classes in editor = Better align classes: alignright, alignleft, aligncenter

 = 11.
 Remove width and height in editor =
 Better responsive images
-Also sets 'alt' = 'titel' if no alt tag provided for the image

 = 12.
 Redirect Attachment Pages (mostly images) to their parent page  = Only if parent is available

 = 13.
-Remove WordPress generated content from the <head> =
+Remove WordPress generated content from the <head> or footer =
 * Post and comment feeds
 * Category feeds
 * EditURI link